THE PREMIER MARKETPLACE FOR REAL GEMS

 The gem is also known as a chakra stone attuned to the four highest chakras (or energy points):

-• Throat (Vishuddha): Communication and Emotional Intelligence
+• Throat: Communication and Emotional Intelligence

-• Heart (Anahata): Relationships, Self-Love, and Healing
+• Heart: Relationships, Self-Love, and Healing

 Phew!
 That’s one transformative gem!
 Next, what is hemimorphite worth?

-bright blue hemimorphite gemstone faceted
+bright blue faceted hemimorphite gemstone

 Hemimorphite Gemstone Properties